How to Build Organizational Commitment

 Normative commitment: A feeling of obligation to stay because it is the right thing to do.

-It is important to recognize that the degree of commitment depends on multiple factors defined by the individual.
+Recognizing that the degree of commitment depends on multiple factors the individual defines is essential.

 For example, consider an employee working for a family-run business with a strong culture and attractive long-term incentives.
-In this situation, it is likely that the employee would have affective commitment being happy about staying in the company, but also continuance commitment because they don't want to give up the long-term benefits that the job provides.
+In this situation, the employee would likely have affective commitment, being happy about staying in the company, but also continuance commitment because they don't want to give up the long-term benefits that the job provides.
 Finally, given the nature of the job, the individual would feel an obligation to the family, which would lead to normative commitment.

 What influences organizational commitment?

-Research has identified various factors that affect the direction and strength of organizational commitment.
+Research has identified various factors that affect the direction and strength of organizational commitment, such as:

 Job satisfaction

 Have you ever wondered if your job is right for you?
 Job satisfaction is your positive or negative feelings and emotions toward your work.
-When employees have a more significant commitment to their organization, they are more likely to experience a greater sense of job satisfaction.
-Studies have demonstrated that satisfied employees are more productive, have higher retention rates increase company revenue, and lower costs.
+When employees commit more to their organization, they are more likely to experience a greater sense of job satisfaction.
+Studies have demonstrated that satisfied employees are more productive, have higher retention rates, increase company revenue, and lower costs.

 Employee Empowerment